MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 3. Select **Get Started**.

-4. After the app<!--Edit okay? --> has loaded, you should see an option to join or create a team.
+4. After the app has loaded, you should see an option to join or create a team.
 Select **Create Team**.

 5. When you see the option to build a team from scratch or create one from an existing team, select **Build a team from scratch**.